chrisli0629/Bootcamp/00-Instructions/ACC Bootcamp Weekly Roadmap.md

   * Filtering after Grouping
   * Subquerying

-* Week 10: More SQL Databases
+* Week 11: More SQL Databases

+  * Schema and how to design one?
   * Inserts
   * Updates
   * Deletes
   * Merging
-  * Data Definition Language,
+  * Data Definition Language
-  * Intermediate Selects
+  * Intermediate Querying

-* Week 11: Consuming APIs

-  * Params
-  * Queries (URL Encoding)
-  * Parsing & Stringifying

 * Week 12: jQuery

+  * Why and why not jQuery
+  * Alternatives to jQuery
+  * How and when to load jQuery, local files and CDNs
+  * DOM Tree
+  * Selecting by elements, id's and classes
+  * Changing styles
+  * Changing content
+  * Events
+  * Animation

-* Week 15: Publishing API
+* Week 13: Publishing API

   * Body Parsing
   * Creating a ToDo RESTFul API